Wine History Timeline

 The wine industry grows in popularity in the American colonies.
 The first winery in the United States is established in Virginia.

-The first wine-growing region in the world is officially established in the Tokaj region of Hungary.
+The first official wine-growing region in the world is established in the Tokaj region of Hungary.

 Thomas Jefferson attempts to cultivate European grape varieties at his Virginia plantation, Monticello.